inWonderland/hello-world/README.md

 Assignment 18:
 - Invited you to the invision environment for this project
 - Decided not to further explore the music version due to time constraints.

+Assignment 19:
+- Did the interview and the online test
+- Most heard is that the would like a top menu on the home page.
+My assumption is that due to the image size and placement, the description of the product is beneath the fold and people start to search.
+Maybe if we integrate the headline and the image, the three icons and their text appear above the fold and things become clearer on the home page.